The Jewish Exponent

-The Jewish Exponent is a weekly community newspaper in Philadelphia, Pennsylvania and the second-oldest continuously published Jewish newspaper in the United States.
+The Jewish Exponent is a weekly newspaper of the Jewish community of Philadelphia, Pennsylvania and the second-oldest continuously published Jewish newspaper in the United States.

 History

 The Jewish Exponent has been published continuously since April 15, 1887.
 A predecessor newspaper, The Jewish Record, had been published since 1875.

 The paper was founded by 43 prominent Philadelphians—among them Henry Samuel Morais—who pledged that it would be "devoted to the interests of the Jewish people."
 It was an early supporter of Zionism.
 In the 1940s, the paper experienced financial difficulties, and on May 5, 1944, it was purchased by real estate magnate Albert M. Greenfield and turned over to the Allied Jewish Appeal, a precursor of the Jewish Federation of Greater Philadelphia, which still publishes it today via the Jewish Publishing Group.

 In 1999, the Jewish Exponent launched its website.
 A totally re-designed website was launched in November 2012.
 The site contains timely news of a local, national, global and Israel nature, as well as blogs, special interest columns, classifieds, death notices and Mazel-Tov announcements.
 It is the home of the Jewish community events calendar with hundreds of events added monthly in a fashion that is searchable by event type, audience and location.
 The online guide to Jewish Philly provides a searchable method for the community to find out about every Jewish organization in the Delaware Valley, as well as businesses that wish to promote their products and services to the Jewish community of Greater Philadelphia.
 The site also allows users to register for weekly email newsletters as well as engage with the Jewish Exponent via social media such as Facebook and Twitter.

 On June 3, 2015, the Exponent laid off its entire editorial staff.
 Reports said that the paper had been losing $300,000 per year.
 The owners contracted with Mid-Atlantic Media to operate the editorial department of the paper.
 Mid-Atlantic is based in Baltimore and produces several other Jewish papers, including the Baltimore Jewish Times, Washington Jewish Week, and Pittsburgh Jewish Chronicle.
 Joshua Runyan, Mid-Atlantic's editorial director, was named the paper's new editor, replacing Lisa Hostein.

 On Feb.
 28, 2022, the Exponent was sold by Jewish Publishing Group, a subsidiary of the Jewish Federation of Greater Philadelphia, to Mid-Atlantic Media.

-In July 2022, the Exponent moved it's office and archive from 2100 Arch St. to Gratz College’s Melrose Park campus.
+In July 2022, the Exponent moved its office and archive from 2100 Arch St. to Gratz College’s Melrose Park campus.
 The school announced plans for library staff to organize, digitize and share online the publication’s archives within the next year.

+In 2023, former director of business operations, Cheryl Lutts, was convicted of embezzling $1.4 million from the organization between 2014 and 2019.